Restoration Advisory Board (RAB) meeting change:

 The next scheduled RAB meeting has been rescheduled to Tuesday, September 15 at 7 pm due to the Labor Day holiday weekend.
 These meetings are open to the public.
 Currently, the RAB meets in the ‘Undercroft’ meeting room at St. David’s Episcopal Church, 5150 Macomb Street NW, Washington, D.C.

-The U.S. Army Corps of Engineers, Baltimore District is releasing the draft Remedial Investigation report for the Spring Valley Formerly Used Defense Site (FUDS) in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act, or CERLCA.
+The U.S. Army Corps of Engineers, Baltimore District has released the Final Remedial Investigation report for the Spring Valley Formerly Used Defense Site (FUDS) in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act, or CERLCA.
 The report, along with many supporting documents, can be found on the Remedial Investigation page, found by clicking here.

 The Remedial Investigation report details 22 years worth of investigations and work, such as removals of arsenic contaminated soil and munitions related items that have taken place at the Spring Valley FUDS.
 The report also outlines the potential unacceptable risks and hazards thought to remain within the Spring Valley FUDS.
 Additionally, the report provides the objectives that the Corps of Engineers will use during its analysis of potential clean-up actions in the Feasibility Study document.
 The Feasibility Study will outline how the Corps of Engineers plans to address any potential unacceptable risks and hazards.

 The Corps of Engineers remains committed to implementing a measured and comprehensive path forward at the Spring Valley Formerly Used Defense Site — the objective being a thorough and complete cleanup, with the safety of the surrounding neighborhood, university community, and site workers as the number one priority.